pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 ### Entra Group Commands

-In this release we introduced new Entra commands that allow you to update role of a single or multiple users and a new command that retrieve all groups which the user is a member of.
+In this release, we introduced new Entra commands that allow you to update role of a single or multiple users and a new command that retrieves all groups of which the user is a member of.
 Let's check them out in action.

 To update a single user specified by UPN to an owner of a group specified by display name, simpy run: